keiranseth/pf1-htdp/htdp/1-fixed_size_data/progress.md

     -   5.8 Designing with Structures
     -   5.9 Structure in the World
     -   5.10 A Graphical Editor
-    -   5.11 More Virtual Pts
+    -   5.11 More Virtual Pets

 -   6 Itemizations and Structures